KaptainWutax/BiomeUtils/README.md

 - If you need to use End biome generation you need to do as follows
    - `EndBiomeSource#getBiome` will give you the biome as scale 1/1
-   - `EndBiomeSource#getBiomeForNoiseGen` will give you the biome as scale 1/4 (aka Voronoi)
+   - `EndBiomeSource#getBiomeForNoiseGen` will give you the biome as scale 1/4 (aka pre-Voronoi)
    - `EndBiomeSource.(full|simplex|voronoi)#get` are entry points for different level